danklotz/openNotes/micro-reviews.md

 - [Sherlock Homes](https://www.imdb.com/title/tt0988045/?ref_=nm_knf_t_4).
 Funny, light-hearted, and action-driven take on Sherlock Holmes.
 I think the movie kind of stands on the shoulders of the Robert Downey’s successful comeback with Iron Man.
 As a consequence, the movie is perhaps a bit overrated, but still a nice watch.
 - [Shutter Island](https://www.imdb.com/title/tt1130884/?ref_=nm_knf_t_4).
 Shutter Island is a kind of mystery/horror thriller, which actually is not my kind of genre.
 I still have to say that it is a great movie that grabbed my from start to finish.
 - [Sin City](https://www.imdb.com/title/tt0401792/?ref_=tt_sims_tt_i_6).
 Beautiful eye candy.
+- [Smiley’s People (series)](https://www.imdb.com/title/tt0083480/?ref_=tt_sims_tt_i_1).
+Fantastic mini series of John le Carré’s famous spy novel.
+Maybe a bit slow by todays standards, but still a great watch.
+I think the series is almost stronger than [Tinker, Tayler, Soldier, Spy](https://www.imdb.com/title/tt0080297/?ref_=tt_sims_tt_i_2), since it has more suspense and a nicer conclusion.
+But, both are nice.
 - ⭐️ [Snatch](https://www.imdb.com/title/tt0208092/?ref_=fn_al_tt_1).
 Franky F**** Four Fingers.
 - ⭐️ [Song of the Sea](https://www.imdb.com/title/tt1865505/?ref_=nm_knf_t_2).
 From what I have seen so far this is my favorite movie by [Tom Moore](https://www.imdb.com/name/nm1119079/?ref_=tt_ov_dr).
 Everything about the movie is just wonderful.
 Again, I would recommend it for the art alone, but the story is also heartfelt and moving.
 Just a very touching experience.
 - ⭐️ [Spider Man: Across the spider verse](https://www.imdb.com/title/tt9362722/?ref_=hm_fanfav_tt_i_13_pd_fp1_r).
 One of the best animated movies I know.
 Definitely must watch if animation and/or the "spider man" theme is not off putting.